leikoilja/glocaltokens/README.md

 Much credits go to @rithvikvibhu(https://github.com/rithvikvibhu) for doing most of the heavy work like finding a way to extract master and access tokens (See his gist [here](https://gist.github.com/rithvikvibhu/952f83ea656c6782fbd0f1645059055d)).

+Also, thank you very much to the guys at `pychromecast` which provided the code required to scan devices in the network.